joaomrsilva/UniversalMediaServer/ArchSW-docs/Overview.md

 In this report we will use the model views [ 4 + 1  ] ( https://en.wikipedia.org/wiki/4%2B1_architectural_view_model ) Software Architecture to describe the project that we selected .
 This model is useful because it is the same software interpreted through different points of view.
 The 5 components of this model are as follows :
  - Logical view ( Package Diagram )
  - Process view ( Activity Diagram )
- - Deployment View ( Deployment Diagram )
+ - Development View ( Component Diagram )
- - Implementation View ( Component Diagram )
+ - Physical View ( Deployment Diagram )
  - Use Case View

 ###Logical View